smj2021/foliolio/README.md

   I also added some more structure to the About.jsx file, icluding importing and destructuring the ABOUT variable so I can access the properties as variables themselves.

   Lastly today, I also added the Contact.jsx since it was among the simplest components to build.
 I started with a conditional inside the component to return a null value if there is no email address in the portfolio.js file.
 Additionally, I used a template literal in the <a> href to substitute the correct value in the clickable link.

+  August 3, 2022: I spent the last few weeks dealing with Covid round two and an assortment of associated issues, so I didn't really get to do much.
+Today I sat down and added a simple footer and rendered my contact info.